- Readers Rating

 By Justin Moss, Partner at MHA MacIntyre Hudson

-New minimum Energy Efficiency Standards (MEES) regulations are due to be introduced from 1 April 2018, making it illegal for residential and commercial property landlords to let properties which aren’t suitably energy efficient.
+New minimum Energy Efficiency Standards (MEES) regulations were introduced on 1 April 2018, making it illegal for residential and commercial property landlords to let properties which aren’t suitably energy efficient.

 Landlords of residential properties will have to improve the energy efficiency of their properties to ensure that they achieve an Energy Performance Certificate (EPC) rating of at least an E. Letting of properties with an EPC rating of F or G will not be allowed, unless the landlord can show that they have undertaken all ‘relevant’ improvement work.